nomad-software/nomad.uk.net/markdown/articles/vim-the-only-text-editor-youll-ever-need.md

 ## Multiple document interface

 In Vim, your files and unsaved documents are referred to as buffers.
 The editor gives you a tremendous amount of control over how your buffers are displayed on the screen.
 You can horizontally and vertically split the window as many times as you want so that you can view many buffers at the same time.
 You can even have the same buffer displayed in multiple splits, which lets you view separate parts of the same document simultaneously.
 You can also optionally organize sets of split layouts into tabs.
-Layouts and state can be preserved by saving a ‘session’ and restoring it later.
+Layouts and state can be preserved by saving a 'session' and restoring it later.
 Buffer windows can also be used for displaying information about the current buffer being edited.
 Many plugins use this feature to display information or create user interface elements within buffers.

 ## Multiple clipboards